 - Hand sanitizer.
 Necessary for moving from bathroom and water sanitizing to cooking and eating.

 You’ll have to put your toiletries into your bear canister along with food.
 Make sure that if the toiletries have a strong smell or flavor that they be well isolated because it can mix with your food and that really sucks.
-I had some hand wipes which leaked into everything.
+I had some scented hand wipes which leaked into everything.
 It was revolting, but what can you do – you have to eat the food you brought.
 Do you really want to eat hand wipe-flavored cheese?

 - REI is good for trying stuff out and they are cool, but there are tons of cottage makers of great gear all over the US.
 The best stuff is from the small passionate outfits.

 - Field test everything you are using or bringing before you go.
 You’ll find that some surprising things will need adjustment or modification and some things will not work out at all.
 Much better to find it out at home.